Ribocentre-switch/Ribocentre-switch.github.io/docs/HMP-PP.md

 <p class="header_box">Description</p>
 ***
-<font size="4">HMP-PP riboswitches are a class of homologous RNAs in certain bacteria that function as sensors of the thiamin precursor HMP-PP,which is fused with HET-P ultimately to form the final active coenzyme thiamin pyrophosphate (TPP).
-The HMP-PP riboswitch was initially named as the ‘thiS motif’ because of its frequent association with a gene coding for the ThiS protein, which delivers sulfur to form the thiazole moiety of the thiamin precursor HET-P, which was firstly reported by using a computational approach to identify new riboswitches in bacteria in 2019.
-Unlike with many other riboswitches ,the small ligand sensing aptamer of the HMP-PP riboswitch was embedded within a terminator, rather than being a separate entity.The 3-d structure of the HMP-PP riboswitch has not been solved yet<sup>[2-3]</sup>.</font>
+<font size="4">HMP-PP riboswitches are a class of homologous RNAs in certain bacteria that function as sensors of the thiamin precursor HMP-PP, which is fused with HET-P ultimately to form the final active coenzyme thiamin pyrophosphate (TPP).
+The HMP-PP riboswitch was initially named as the ‘thiS motif' because of its frequent association with a gene coding for the ThiS protein, which delivers sulfur to form the thiazole moiety of the thiamin precursor HET-P, which was firstly reported by using a computational approach to identify new riboswitches in bacteria in 2019.
+Unlike with many other riboswitches,the small ligand sensing aptamer of the HMP-PP riboswitch was embedded within a terminator, rather than being a separate entity.
+The 3D structure of the HMP-PP riboswitch has not been solved yet<sup>[2-3]</sup>.</font>
 <p><br /></p>

 > Gene association